osg-htc/docs/docs/site-planning.md

 _Sharing_ is a fundamental principle for the OSG: your site is encouraged to support as many OSG-registered VOs as local conditions allow.
-_Autonomy_ is another principle: you are not required to support any you do not want.
+_Autonomy_ is another principle: you are not required to support any VOs you do not want.
 As the administrator, your task is to make your existing computing and storage resources available to and reliable for your supported VOs.

 We break this down into three tasks:

-- Getting "pilot jobs" submitted to your site batch system.
+- Getting ["pilot jobs"](#pilot-jobs) submitted to your site batch system.
-- Establishing a OSG runtime environment for running jobs.
+- Establishing an OSG [runtime environment](#runtime-environment) for running jobs.
-- Delivering data to payload applications to be processed.
+- [Delivering data](#data-services) to payload applications to be processed.

-There are multiple approaches for each item, depending on the VOs you support, and time you have to invest i the OSG.
+There are multiple approaches for each item, depending on the VOs you support, and time you have to invest in the OSG.

 !!! note
-    An essential concept on the OSG is the "pilot job".
+    An essential concept in the OSG is the "pilot job".
-    The pilot, which arrives at your batch system, is sent by the VO and gets a resource allocation.
+    The pilot, which arrives at your batch system, is sent by the VO to get a resource allocation.
     However, it _does not_ contain any research payload.
     Once started, it will connect back to a resource pool and pull down individuals' research "payload jobs".
     Hence, we do not think about submitting "jobs" to sites but rather "resource requests".